NethServer/docs/administrator-manual/en/tlspolicy.rst

 The :guilabel:`TLS policy` page controls how individual services configure the Transport Layer Security (TLS) protocol, by selecting a *policy identifier*.

+If not otherwise stated, the TLS settings of policies are always *cumulative*:
+**newer policies extend older ones**.

 Each module implementation decides how to implement a specific policy identifier, providing a trade off between security and client compatibility.
 Newer policies are biased towards security, whilst older ones provide better